Gebran Tueni

 Gebran Ghassan Tueni (جبران تويني; 15 September 1957 – 12 December 2005) was a Lebanese politician and the former editor and publisher of daily paper An Nahar, established by his grandfather, also named Gebran Tueni, in 1933.
-He was assassinated in 2005 as part of a series of assassinations of Syria's critiques in Lebanon.
+He was assassinated in 2005 as part of a series of assassinations of Syria's critics in Lebanon.

 Early life

 Gebran Tueni was born in Beirut on 15 September 1957.
-His father, Ghassan Tueni, was born into a prominent Lebanese Greek Orthodox family and was a veteran journalist and politician.
+His father, Ghassan Tueni, was born into a prominent Lebanese Greek Orthodox family from Achrafieh, Beirut for more than 3 centuries, and was a veteran journalist and politician.
 His mother was the Francophone, Lebanese Druze poet, Nadia Hamadeh.
 His paternal grandfather was Gebran Tueni, a famous journalist and an Arab Renaissance figure who founded Al Ahrar and later on An Nahar.
 Gebran Tueni was named after his grandfather.
 His maternal grandfather, Mohammed Ali Hamadeh, was a diplomat and writer.
 His maternal uncle is the former Telecommunications Minister Marwan Hamadeh and the former journalist of An Nahar newspaper who was in Saad Hariri political party, Ali Hamadeh.

 At age 18, Gebran Tueni experienced the horror of sectarian intolerance with the outbreak of the Lebanese civil war.
 He also served in the Lebanese army under a then law requiring students to serve for a year as reservists, either after high school or after college graduation.
-He served at Henry Chehab Barracks, and after boot camp he worked in the administrative section of the barracks in 1976, he was kidnapped for 36 hours by Christian militiamen in 1977.
+He served at Henry Chehab Barracks, and after boot camp he worked in the administrative section of the barracks in 1976, he was shot by Palestinian fighters that year, and was later kidnapped for 36 hours by Christian militiamen in 1977.